 National government funding bodies: the Arts Council of England, Creative Scotland, Arts Council of Wales and Arts Council of Northern Ireland all have grant programmes.
 Check whether or not your commission meets the current grant application criteria.
-Funding central is also a good website to look for sources of funding.
+My Funding central (free for small charities) is also a good website to look for sources of funding.

 Charitable Trusts: see the appendix for details of several charitable trusts which are known to have an interest in commissions.

 Local Authorities: Although many local authority budgets are being cut, some authorities have special funds available.